garybernhardt/selecta/README.md

 - ^P to select the previous match
 - ^C to quit without selecting a match

+Ranking algorithm:

+- Select each input string that contains all of the characters in the query.
+  They must be in order, but don't have to be sequential. ("ct" will match "cat" and "crate".)
+- Shorter match substrings rank higher (when searching for "ct", "cat" ranks higher than "crate" because "cat" is shorter than "crat", which is the part of "crate" that matches).
+- Shorter overall strings match higher ("foo.rb" ranks higher than "foo_spec.rb").

 ## Installation

 Selecta requires Ruby 1.9 or better.